 Nanaimo Art Gallery and Nanaimo Museum are partnering to deliver great experiences for your students!

 Bring two classes downtown—one class will participate in a program at the Museum while the other class visits the Gallery, then groups will switch and walk a few steps down the street to the other venue.
 This new option is

 designed to help you make the most out of your class excursions and budget.

-In the spring we present a solo exhibition by Marianne Nicolson, an artist of Scottish and Dzawada'enuxw First Nations descent who is based in Victoria, BC.
-Students will tour the exhibitions with our expert bilingual docent and engage in a discussion tailored to their grade level, then participate in a hands on art-making experience at Art Lab.
+This spring we present Awi'nagwiskasu: Real Land, a solo exhibition by Marianne Nicolson, an artist of Scottish and Dzawada'enuxw First Nations descent who is based in Victoria, BC.
+Students will tour the exhibitions with our expert bilingual docent and engage in a discussion tailored to their grade level, then participate in a hands-on art-making experience at Art Lab.

 What Does an Artist Do?

 What does it mean to be a contemporary artist?
 What is the job of an artist and what are the ways they work?

 Building on the exhibition tour in the Gallery, students will participate in a fun, lively activity with Art Education Coordinator Yvonne Vander Kooi that emphasizes process.
 You’ll discover some of the ways artists explore ideas, push boundaries, experiment, create new knowledge and communicate using video, sculpture, performance, installation, photography and paint.
 We’ll do some great exercises to activate our imaginations and create inspired artworks to take home.